 Funding opportunities for watershed projects around the state are available through federal and state funds.
 These funds are awarded through either competitive watershed grants (such as Federal Section 319 and State Clean Water Partnership) or non-competitive (for Clean Water Fund dollars) processes.

-For information about other water-related funding opportunities at the MPCA, please visit Financial assistance grants and loans programs.
+For information about other water-related funding opportunities at the MPCA, please visit Financial assistance: Grants and loans .

 About the funding system

 The MPCA has access to state and federal funding sources to assist with a variety of watershed projects.
 Although the amount of available funds and the eligibility requirements may differ from fund to fund, there are some elements of the system that remain fairly universal.

 MPCA applies annually to the United States Environmental Protection Agency (U.S. EPA) for Clean Water Act, Section 319(h) grant funds.
 A significant portion of the funds provided by U.S. EPA are then competitively awarded (passed through) to local government units (LGUs) and other groups for work on projects that address nonpoint-source water pollution.
 Fund availability varies each year.

 Clean Water Partnership grants and loans.
 The state Legislature appropriates funds each biennium (two-year state funding cycle) to the MPCA for Clean Water Partnership projects.
 The funds are awarded (passed through) to local government units (LGUs) and other groups for work on projects that address non-point source water pollution.
 Fund availability varies each year.

 The Clean Water Legacy Act (CWLA) was established by the Minnesota State Legislature in 2006.
 Funds are appropriated each biennium (two-year state funding cycle) to help protect, restore and preserve the quality of Minnesota’s surface waters.
 Fund availability varies each year.
 Appropriations through the Clean Water Legacy Act are used to fund a variety of projects.

 - TMDL Surface Water Assessment Grants (SWAG) are available to groups interested in monitoring the water quality of lakes and/or streams and for groups interested in providing statewide water quality training opportunities.